 Criteria (from checksheet) How course meets spirit (contextualize specific examples in next column) Please provide detailed evidence of how course meets criteria (i.e., where in syllabus) 2.
 Concerns the comprehension and interpretation of written, aural, or visual texts, and/or the historical development of textual traditions.
 This course uses Roman literature as primary sources for understanding and interpreting Roman religious practice, and discusses the primary sources in their context.
 The Roman author Livy provides source material for early Roman religion.
 Lengthy excerpts from Ovid's Fasti provide source material for the cycle of Roman religious festivals, which forms the core syllabus for the course.
 Plutarch also provides an important resource for Roman religion in the imperial period.
 As a secondary focus, each author is located in his social, historical, and literary context.
-Students will be asked to synthesize what they have learned about these sources in the identification and essay portions of three exams and to use primary sources as the basis of their arguments in the final paper.
 3. Concerns the comprehension and interpretation/analysis of material objects, images and spaces, and/or their historical development.
 This course uses Roman art, such as mosaics, sculpture and paintings, the architecture of temples of various types, and archaeology of several major cult sites in Rome and Italy, as primary source material for understanding and interpreting Roman religious practice.
 Throughout the syllabus.
 Every lecture is accompanied by powerpoint presentations.
 Many lectures use art, architecture and archaeology as major source material for topics including Roman religious spaces, cult paraphernalia (i.e. altars and votive objects), processions and other public religious spectacles, and the influence of foreign cults like the Magna Mater.
-Students will be required to synthesize what they have learned about Roman religious artifacts and spaces in the identification portions of each exam.
-They will also be encouraged to use art and archaeology as primary sources for the final paper.
 4a.
 Concerns the development of human thought, including emphasis on the analysis of philosophical and/or religious systems of thought.
 Analysis and critical interpretation of Roman religion as a system throughout the course shows that while some of the details of Roman religion are rooted in the experience of the ancient world and differ widely from modern religious thinking, other aspects of the Roman system influenced the formation of modern religious sects.
-Throughout the course, but particularly in discussion groups, students will learn to think sociologically about and critically compare historical religious concepts such as agrarian religions, purification rituals, mystery cults, coming-of-age rituals, and other early religious concepts that still influence modern spirituality and religions.
-Comparative analysis will be encouraged both in the identification/essay portions of the exams and in the choice of topics for the final paper
+Throughout the course, but particularly in discussion groups, students will learn to think sociologically about and critically compare historical religious concepts such as agrarian religions, purification rituals, mystery cults, comingof-age rituals, and other early religious concepts that still influence modern spirituality and religions.